mia-platform/documentation/docs/release_notes/RN_v8-3/platform_8-3-0_releasenotes.md

 #### Api-Gateway v5.0.0

-Now `X-Forwarded-For` header supports a list of IP address
+Now `X-Forwarded-For` header supports a list of IP address.

 #### Proxy Manager v1.3.0

-Now the service supports an optimized proxy methods configurable by environment variable without saving anything in memory
+Now the service supports an optimized proxy methods configurable by environment variable without saving anything in memory.

 #### IP Geolocation Service v2.0.2

-The service supports a list of ip in the X-Forwarded-For header
+The service supports a list of IPs in the X-Forwarded-For header.

 #### Auth0 Client v3.2.2